StartDog/semiprimefactor/README.md

 # semiprimefactor
-some simple programs to factor semiprimes
+Some simple programs to factor semiprimes - all written in pari gp
+github seems to think they are some other language.

 I am interested in semiprimes - mostly due to RSA encryption but they have an interest outside of that as well.
 I am interested